 Of course, each device will have a unique MAC address, but it needs more than this to get online properly.
-For this you need an IP address, and when you’re using a shared IP address, you are not the only device connecting to it.
+For this, you need an IP address, and you are not the only device connecting to it when you're using a shared IP address.

-The IP address is also used to identify many other websites that are being hosted by the same hosting provider.
-In fact, shared Internet Protocol addresses are so common that single ones are used to cover almost all the websites on an entire web server.
+The IP address is also used to identify many other websites hosting the same hosting provider.
+In fact, shared Internet Protocol addresses are so common that single ones are used to covering almost all the websites on an entire web server.

-Usually when you have a shared IP, you can host your website smoothly and have very minimal downtime.
-Maintenance is good and you should not face any problems for most website purposes.
+Usually, when you have a shared IP, you can host your website smoothly and have minimal downtime.
+Maintenance is good, and you should not face problems for most website purposes.